 Study in SENEGAL with YES Abroad!

-Senegal is a country approximately the size of South Dakota, which is located on the westernmost point of Africa, just south of the Sahara Desert, and is populated by a little more than 13 million inhabitants.
+Senegal is located on the westernmost point of Africa, just south of the Sahara Desert, and is populated by a little more than 13 million inhabitants.
 A former French colony, Senegal became an independent nation in 1960.
-Since then, Senegal has been the only African country in the Sub-Saharan region to preserve its democracy and peace.
+Since then, Senegal has managed to preserve its democracy and peace and is home to a multi-religious, welcoming community for its inhabitants and guests.

-Senegal is economically classified as a low-income country.
-It historically relied on peanuts as a cash crop, and today its economy includes tourism, phosphate mining and fishing.
-However, the majority of the population lives in the countryside and faces drought, desertification, and deteriorating soil fertility.
-Despite the difficulties encountered in the agrarian sector, Senegal’s capital city of Dakar has become a major economic hub for West Africa and, as such, is home to many NGOs, diplomatic missions, and international businesses.
+While Senegal is economically classified as a low-income country, historically relying on peanuts as a cash crop, today its economy includes tourism, mining, and fishing.
+Senegal’s capital city of Dakar has become a major economic hub for West Africa-- it is home to many NGOs, diplomatic missions, and international businesses.
 Even with over 60% of the Senegalese population residing in rural areas, approximately 3 million people live in Dakar’s metropolitan area.

 While French is the official language, nearly all Senegalese speak an indigenous language, of which Wolof is the most widely used.
 There are over 10 main ethnic groups in Senegal: Wolof (43%); Pulaar (Fulani) (24%); and Serer (14%), as well as Diola (4%); Mandinka (3%); Solinke (1%); and other smaller tribes depending on the region of the country.